Is your health & safety strategy effective?

 Do your metrics allow you to learn, adjust and improve?

 If either your strategy is wrong or metrics are in effective, there is a good chance there are lost opportunities for success.

-The Objective Results (OKR) approach to setting goals is a great way to effectively support a strategy and has been used at Google, LinkedIn Airbnb, and many more.
+The Objective and Key Results (OKR) approach to setting goals is a great way to effectively support a strategy and has been used at Google, LinkedIn Airbnb, and many more.
 OKR’s are often complimented by Key Performance Indicators (KPI).